Our performance

 We have published our self-assessment against the Complaints Code within the report above, and as a stand-alone version below:

-Landlord Performance Report
+Landlord Performance Report for 2023-2024 (this link will open in a new window)

-Read our Landlord Performance Report 2023-2024 (this link will open in a new window)
+Landlord Performance Report for 2024-2025 (this link will open in a new window)

 Tenant Satisfaction Measures